rohitsakala/garden-runc-release/tribal.md

 ### About

 These are instructions for compiling the mainline kernel.
-For compiling Ubuntu kernels, we don't have instructions yet.
+(For compiling the Ubuntu kernel the steps can be derived from [Bisect the Kernel](#bisect-the-kernel))

 ### Steps